ultra-devs/USA-Postal-Services/readme.md

 Implementation follow SOLID design principles

 -  H2 is used as backend database for persisting the zip data feed.
-- Swagger is used for API documentation as well as  API DEV test model.
+- Swagger is used for API documentation as well as  API DEV test Tool.
 - Filter Based Customized Logging for transactionId and other log enhancement info.
 - Token based Security has been implemented  for  securing end points.  (optional/configurable)
-- Dozer will be used for decoupling  the response projection [In progress]
+- Dozer will be used for decoupling  the response projection.
+[In progress]
 - Unit Testing and Code Coverage [ in progress ]
-- Final Clean up .
+- Final Clean up [ in progress ].

 All the In progress Item are planned to be completed by 03/12/2020.